Achieving Distributed MIMO Performance with Repeater-Assisted Cellular Massive MIMO: Acknowledgements

-\begin{IEEEbiographynophoto}{LARS SUNDSTR\"OM} (Senior Member, IEEE) Lars Sundstr\"om is with Ericsson Research as a Principal Researcher with interests ranging from wideband direct-RF data converters to radio architectures for cellular systems. \end{IEEEbiographynophoto}
+\begin{IEEEbiographynophoto}{LARS SUNDSTR\"OM} (Senior Member, IEEE) is with Ericsson Research as a Principal Researcher with interests ranging from wideband direct-RF data converters to radio architectures for cellular systems. \end{IEEEbiographynophoto}

-\begin{IEEEbiographynophoto}{FREDRIK TUFVESSON} (Fellow, IEEE) received his Ph.D. in 2000 from Lund University in Sweden, where he now is a Professor of Radio Systems.
-His main research interest is the interplay between the radio channel and the rest of the communication system with various applications in 5G/B5G systems such as massive MIMO, mmWave communication, vehicular communication and radio-based positioning. \end{IEEEbiographynophoto}
+\begin{IEEEbiographynophoto}{FREDRIK TUFVESSON} (Fellow, IEEE) is a Professor at Lund University, Sweden.
+His main research interest is the interplay between the channel and the rest of the communication system with applications in 5G/B5G systems. \end{IEEEbiographynophoto}